kenjisekino/claude-rag-mcp-pipeline/README.md

 python mcp_server.py
 ```

-3. **Use Claude Desktop** - it will automatically access your documents when relevant
+3. **Use Claude Desktop** - Chats will access your documents when relevant (e.g. try prompting "Can you search my documents for details regarding ...?").
+Ensure "personal-documents" is enabled under "Search and tools".

 ## Project Structure